Q: How can I write better with dysgraphia? A: follow this guide

 • These kids pencil holders are available in different colors to increase kids' interest in writing.
 Pencil grippers are an ideal gift that you send to your colleagues, friends, and children.
 Furthermore, vibrant colors are also essential in developing motor functions in young developing minds for better engagement

-• Handwriting pencil grips for Kids come in a pack of 6 with 4 different shapes, which help meet every user's needs.
+• Handwriting pencil grips for Kids come in a pack of 6 with 3 different Shapes, which help meet every user's needs.
 Moreover, the purchase is not heavy on the wallet too.
 The pen grips are an excellent addition to the learning table at school or home

-• The STABILO EASYoriginal Holograph is the first ergonomic rollerball specially designed for left or right handers
+• The STABILO EASYoriginal Holograph Edition is the first ergonomic rollerball specially designed for left or right handers.

 For a list of the best tools for dysgraphia, click here